 Fenugreek is a popular plant and is a staple in India.
 It is used in various ways, including sprouts, microgreens, leafy greens, and as a fresh spice and dried herb.

-Furthermore, the seeds can be ground and used as a spice or added whole to a dish.
+Furthermore, the seeds can be ground, used as a spice, or added whole to a dish.